Bluetooth: Bluetooth 2.0 + EDR

 This version of the Bluetooth Core Specification was released before 2005.
 The main difference is the introduction of an Enhanced Data Rate (EDR) for faster data transfer.
-The bit rate of EDR is 3 Mbit/s, although the maximum data transfer rate (allowing for inter-packet time and acknowledgements) is 2.1 Mbit/s.
+The data rate of EDR is 3 Mbit/s, although the maximum data transfer rate (allowing for inter-packet time and acknowledgements) is 2.1 Mbit/s.
 EDR uses a combination of GFSK and phase-shift keying modulation (PSK) with two variants, π/4-DQPSK and 8-DPSK.
 EDR can provide a lower power consumption through a reduced duty cycle.

 The specification is published as Bluetooth v2.0 + EDR, which implies that EDR is an optional feature.
 Aside from EDR, the v2.0 specification contains other minor improvements, and products may claim compliance to "Bluetooth v2.0" without supporting the higher data rate.
 At least one commercial device states "Bluetooth v2.0 without EDR" on its data sheet.

 Bluetooth 2.1 + EDR

-Bluetooth Core Specification Version 2.1 + EDR was adopted by the Bluetooth SIG on 26 July 2007.
+Bluetooth Core Specification version 2.1 + EDR was adopted by the Bluetooth SIG on 26 July 2007.

 The headline feature of v2.1 is secure simple pairing (SSP): this improves the pairing experience for Bluetooth devices, while increasing the use and strength of security.

 Version 2.1 allows various other improvements, including extended inquiry response (EIR), which provides more information during the inquiry procedure to allow better filtering of devices before connection; and sniff subrating, which reduces the power consumption in low-power mode.